 Here's why something taught in K-12 schools today is being referred to by many people as CRT, a somewhat obscure theory only taught in some law schools, a theory that emphasizes the fact that laws could promote systemic racial discrimination against non-whites even when it was not obvious that they did so or that they were intended by the law-writers to do so.
 The connection between this CRT law school theory and K-12 classroom instruction about racial discrimination by teachers who seldom have even heard of the law school theory, is this: in both cases something (laws in former case, white working class people [supposedly] enjoying "white privilege" in the latter case) is said to be racist (oppressive of non-whites) even though the racism is not necessarily intentional or even consciously known by the law-makers or by the white working class people [supposedly] enjoying "white privilege."
 (Read here why I say "supposedly.")
 Here is how this happens.

-This teaching about the fact of systemic racial discrimination against non-whites (yes, it is a fact!) in K-12 schools CENSORS any mention of the PURPOSE--the anti-working class purpose--of this racial discrimination.*** At the same time, this teaching about race takes place in the context of the U.S. ruling class (via its liberal wing) having very widely and successfully promoted the very false view that the purpose of this racial discrimination was/is to benefit working class whites (which I show in great detail below is false).
+This teaching about the fact of systemic racial discrimination against non-whites (yes, it is a fact and there are still racist laws today!) in K-12 schools CENSORS any mention of the PURPOSE--the anti-working class purpose--of this racial discrimination.*** At the same time, this teaching about race takes place in the context of the U.S. ruling class (via its liberal wing) having very widely and successfully promoted the very false view that the purpose of this racial discrimination was/is to benefit working class whites (which I show in great detail below is false).

 In past decades the phrase "racial discrimination (against non-whites)" was used in the mass media and elsewhere to refer to the fact of this racial discrimination; this phrase was a good one because it pointed the accusing finger correctly at the person or institution that did, or was doing, the discriminating.
 But in recent decades the ruling class has virtually eliminated the phrase "racial discrimination (against non-whites)" from public discourse and replaced it with the phrase "white privilege," which refers to the same thing that the earlier phrase referred to but--and this is key!--wrongly points the accusing finger at working class white people just because they are white, on the false grounds that racial discrimination against non-whites benefits white working class people.